Helpful Tips for Providing Your Child Support With School Related Responsibilities at Home:

 - Ask your child if there are any papers that you need to see (permission slips, tests to sign, etc.).
 After completing any necessary paperwork, please remind your child to place these materials in their proper location in their binder(s).

-- When your child arrives home at the end of the school day, please ask him/her to take out his/her school issued planner and develop a plan for homework that day (please see attachment).
-If clarification is needed on any assignment, your child’s teacher may have a website which offers clarification (http://cfpms.ucfsd.org/).
+- When your child arrives home at the end of the school day, please ask him/her to take out his/her school issued planner and develop a plan for homework that day.
+If clarification is needed on any assignment, have your child check Canvas.

-- Ask your child if he/she has any long-term projects, or Study Island assignments due.
+- Ask your child if he/she has any long-term projects or assignments due.
 Have your child develop a plan for “chunking” the assignment (or breaking the assignments into small parts).
-Have your child record the step-by-step planinto his/her planner.
+Have your child record the step-by-step plan into his/her planner.

 - If your child does not have a written homework assignment for any class, please remind your child that he/she should devote five to ten minutes to reviewing what was discussed or taught in class that day.